JennyBrennan/JennyBrennan.github.io/src/pages/how-to-crochet-tiny-animals-amigurumi/index.md

 >
 > **Amigurumi** = those words merged together to mean crocheted stuffed doll

 I learnt to make cute tiny animals with this technique during the first COVID lockdown, having never crocheted or knitted before.
-Friends have asked for tips and the resources I used:
+I'm still very much a beginner, but friends have asked for tips and the resources I used:

 ## Picking a starter project